Albrtito/ObsidianNotes/02-Atomic/1732031831 - Link channel multiple access protocols.md

 # Link channel multiple access protocols

 The link layer must decide how each channel is accesed, not all channels provide bowth ways connecttion, not only that but most of the channels must provide an operating window for tons of hosts and must manage that.
 These protocols are used to figure out how

-## Multiple access protocols:
-We can define two different types of links:
-+ **point-to-point:** Point to point link between ethernet switches and a host.
-  > A wire connecting one host to another
-+ **broadcast** links
-  > Wifi, signals, using air and similar mediums.
+## Where does the problem appear?
 In both types we’ll find problems with something we’ll call **collision**.

+> [!NOTE] Collision:
-Collisions happen when a node recieves two or more signals at the same time.
+> Collisions happen when a node recieves two or more signals at the same time.

+## What must the protocol provide?
-In order to solve this the **multiple access protocols are used,** these protocols determine:
+In order to solve this the **multiple access protocols are used,** these protocols must:

-+ How nodes hsare the chanell → When each node can transmit
++ Figure out how nodes are going to transmit and coordinate
 + The protocols must **use the same channel that is being coordinated.**

 ### Ideal framework:

-What would be the ideal multiple acces protocol?
-+ We define a multiple acces channel (MAC) with a rate R of bps.
-We would like that:
+> [!NOTE] Info:
+> We’ll use the following ideal properties of a multiple access protocol to compare the specific protocols defined.

+**Remark:**
+ + R is defined as the rate at which a host can transmit info through an specific link.

-1. When only one node wants to transmit it can send at rate R
+1. When **only one node** wants to transmit it can send at **rate R**
-2. When M nodes want to transmit, each can send at average rate R/M. Distribution of the link over all nodes.
+2. When **M nodes want to transmit**, each can send at **average rate R/M.** Distribution of the link over all nodes.
-3. There wont be a centralized entity that synchronises.
+3. There **wont be a centralized entity** that synchronises.
 There is a decentralized network of links.
-4. We would like for the protocol to be simple.
+4. We would like for the protocol to be **simple**.

+## Types:
+Based on the solution provided we ddefine several types of these protocols:
-### Types:
+### Channel partitioning:
-+ **Channel partitioning:** We divide the channel into smaller pieces.
+We divide the channel into smaller pieces.
 Each node has a piece.
 + There are no collisions in this method
++ **Good for high channel loads, **bad for low channel loads**

-  > A piece could be a t ime slot or a frequency.
+  > A piece could be a t ime slot, a frequency or something similar.

++ Among these types of protocols are:
-	 + Some examples are: [[1732020527 - Protocol - TDMA|TDMA]] and [[1732020800 - Protocol - FDMA|FDMA]]
+	 + [[1732020527 - Protocol - TDMA|TDMA]] : Channel divided by time slots
-	 + **Good** for high channel loads, **bad** for low channel loads
+	 + [[1732020800 - Protocol - FDMA|FDMA]]: Channel divided by frequency slots.
+### Random access:

-+ **Random access:** Channel does not divide or partition.
+Channel does not divide or partition.
+Whenever a host wants to acces it does.
 	+ We need a way to **detect recover from collisions.**
 	+ Some examples are: [[1732021285 - Protocol - ALOHA|ALOHA]], [[1732022695 - Protocol - CSMA-CD|CSMA]]
 	+ Opposite from the channel partition: **Good for low** channel load, **bad for high** channel load.